 See the university's mission statement.

-A commitment to diversity is infused in the goals of a Colgate education, outlined in the university catalogue: “A Colgate education should enable students to: See themselves honestly and critically within a global and historical perspective, to recognize that their beliefs, identities, interests, and values are in part a reflection of their background, education, and life experiences. (…) Grow in both confidence and humility, to affirm a set of value while respecting and learning from the diverse perspectives, identities, ways of life, and philosophies of others.”
+A commitment to diversity is infused in the goals of a Colgate education, outlined in the university catalogue: “A Colgate education should enable students to: See themselves honestly and critically within a global and historical perspective, to recognize that their beliefs, identities, interests, and values are in part a reflection of their background, education, and life experiences. (…) Grow in both confidence and humility, to affirm a set of values while respecting and learning from the diverse perspectives, identities, ways of life, and philosophies of others.”

 4 personal biases, ingrained social stereotypes, and institutionalized forms of discrimination

 At one time an all-male and all-white institution, Colgate has evolved over the years to admit women and students of color, to provide financial aid and diversify its academic offerings, and to employ affirmative action in its hiring practices to increase the number of women and people of color in its faculty and staff.
 These university-wide efforts are ongoing, but take place within the context of U.S. society.
 Assumptions about individuals and groups based on gender, race, class, sexual orientation, religion, etc. permeate our social environment and can only be unlearned through sustained, conscious personal effort.
-Colgate endeavors to provide its students with the opportunity to challenge those assumptions, to understand the complex relationship between self and society, to take a principled stand for what they believe, and to respect and learn from the diverse perspectives, identities, ways of life, and philosophies of others.
+Colgate aims to provide its students with the opportunity to challenge these assumptions, to understand the complex relationship between self and society, to take a principled stand for what they believe, and to respect and learn from the diverse perspectives, identities, ways of life, and philosophies of others.

 Strengthen diversity recruitment efforts.

 Collaborate with the Provost and Dean of the Faculty and Human Resources as well as individual departments and search committees to employ recruitment efforts designed to attract and retain an excellent and diverse faculty and staff.

 Respond to concerns regarding equity and diversity, including perceived discrimination and harassment.